US trade deficit drops in June on record rise in exports

 WASHINGTON -- The U.S. trade deficit fell in June for the first time since February as exports posted a record increase, rising twice as fast as imports.

 The Commerce Department said Wednesday that the gap between the value of what the United States buys and what it sells abroad fell 7.5% to $50.7 billion in June from $54.8 billion in May.
-Exports shot up an unprecedented 9.4% to $158.3 billion, and imports rose 4.7% to $208.9 billion.
+Exports shot up an unprecedented 9.4% to $158.3 billion.
+Imports rose 4.7% to $208.9 billion.

+Global commerce has been hammered by the coronavirus pandemic.
+Compared to June 2019, total U.S. trade — exports plus imorts — plunged 21.9% in June to $367.2 billion.
+But two-way trade rebounded from May to June, rising 6.7% on a surge in both exports and imports of cars and auto parts.

+“The latest trade figures confirm that both exports and imports began rebounding in June, and we expect a continued recovery over the coming months as production catches up with the recovery in consumption,” said Michael Pearce, senior U.S. economist at Capital Economics.